captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-He knows thought that has wings.
+He knows thoughts that have wings.
 He knows the passions that create cities.

 ---

-and he has found refuge from the arrows Of rain and hail.
+and he has found refuge from the arrows of rain and hail.
 He can do everything.

 ---

 And yet he can do nothing, Nothing in the face of the death that must come.

+---

+[vocalizing]

 He has cured disease.

 ---

 But he cannot cure death.
-His mind is rich in thought.
+His mind is rich in thoughts.

 ---